 California Polytechnic used to offer an overview! of a variety of these methods with instructions on implementing structural systems and explains their advantages and possible disadvantages, and Muskingum University also once offered descriptions of note taking methods with detailed diagrams and instructions.
 Alas both these pages have moved or disappeared.
 Sorry for the inconvenience.

 Mind mapping, also called concept mapping, is a highly graphic method of organizing information.
-Study Guides offers instructions on both note taking and mind/concept mapping, while Massey University has a guide to mind mapping and note taking as well.
+Massey University in New Zealand offers instructions on both note taking and mind/concept mapping as well as a guide to note taking as well.

 Even "slobs" who freeze up at the idea of structured note taking, can still organize information for their papers.
 For those who prefer to arrange their notes after the fact, Overwhelmed by Research at Thought.co can help tame an overwhelming pile of information.